 Zucchini tacos shells are easy healthy keto tachos shells to hold your favorite keto food !
 It contains only few ingredients, plus there is a paleo, cheese free recipe option for those who don’t tolerate dairy.

-A paleo tortillas recipe is a wheat-free, dairy-free tortillas recipe that is soft and flexible to replace store-bought tortillas on a paleo diet.
-Bonus, those paleo wraps have only 4 simple paleo ingredients, including healthy grated zucchini.
-Therefore, we could call those zucchini taco shells or zucchini tortillas.
+Zucchini tacos shells are wheat-free tortillas recipe, soft and flexible to replace store-bought tortillas on a keto diet.
+Bonus, those zucchini tacos shells required only 4 simple ingredients including a paleo and vegan recipe option.
 Let’s see all you need to make this easy zucchini recipe.

-Grated Zucchini – make sure you pat dry the zucchini with absorbent paper to remove all the water/juice from the vegetable
+Grated Zucchini – make sure you pat dry the zucchini with absorbent paper or in a towel to remove all the water/juice from the vegetable

 Egg or chia egg if you are on a paleo vegan diet.
 A chia egg is simply the combination of 1 tablespoon of chia seed with 3 tablespoons of water.
 Stir and set aside for 10 minutes until it has an egg-like texture.